rishisareen/rishisareen.github.io/blog/_posts/2025-10-03-ChiangMaiExperiments.md

 categories:
 - General
 ---
-# When 40mg Teaches You Humility: A Cannabis Misadventure in Chiang Mai

 ## The Setup

-Chiang Mai greets you with temples, street food, and an unexpected density of cannabis shops.
-They're everywhere : neon signs glowing on every corner, storefronts displaying colorful jars like candy stores.
-Weed has been legal in Thailand for a long time, making it a draw for backpackers and curious travelers alike.
-Though recently they'd added a prescription requirement, the city hadn't really changed.
-From what I'd seen on YouTube, Bangkok shops now have "doctors" on-site who'd listen to your complaint : "can't sleep" was the most common recommendation and write you a prescription in minutes.
-Remarkably civilized, if somewhat staged.
+Chiang Mai hits you with three things immediately: temples, street food, and weed shops.
+So many weed shops.
+Neon signs on every corner, colorful jars lined up like a candy store.Thailand's had legal cannabis for a while now, which probably explains half the European backpackers wandering around.
+They recently added a prescription requirement, but honestly?
+Nothing's really changed.
+From what I'd seen on YouTube, Bangkok shops just hire "doctors" now.
+You walk in, mention you can't sleep (everyone says this), and boom : prescription in two minutes.
+It's theater, but efficient theater."

 I hadn't arrived in Thailand planning to try weed.
 But when you're wandering toward the Old Night Bazaar and pass your fifth cannabis shop, you think : *Why not?*